Emiller88/Mastodon-Bioinformatics/README.md

-# Mastodon Sociologists
+# Mastodon Bioinformatics

-This repository provides a most simple web app that helps to bulk follow sociologists on the FOSS microblogging service Mastodon.
+This repository provides a most simple web app that helps to bulk follow bioinformaticians on the FOSS microblogging service Mastodon.
 In it you can create a csv-file that can be uploaded in any accounts mastodon seetings, in order to follow a list of accounts at once.

 ## Can I use this for my discipline/peer group?